Skip to content

 Verticals

-Explicit positioning for high-risk verticals — iGaming (casino, sports betting, lottery), forex and CFD brokerage, crypto exchanges, adult entertainment is not named but the high-risk framing makes it implicit, plus eCommerce, subscriptions, marketplaces and money services.
-The PayAtlas listing names 30+ verticals across crypto exchanges, gambling/betting, e-learning, SaaS, hotels, travel, insurance, money services, skill gaming, forex trading and more — the broad list is consistent with a horizontal high-risk PSP rather than a vertical specialist. iGaming is real but undifferentiated: there are no named casino references, no SoftSwiss/EveryMatrix/Slotegrator connectors, no published iGaming-specific case studies and no dedicated gambling sales motion visible.
-For a forex broker or crypto exchange the positioning is cleaner — the Card Payout product and USDT/USDC settlement are structurally good fits for non-casino high-risk verticals.
+Explicit positioning for high-risk verticals: iGaming (casino, sports betting, lottery), forex and CFD brokerage, crypto exchanges, plus eCommerce, subscriptions, marketplaces and money services (adult entertainment is not named but the high-risk framing makes it implicit).
+The PayAtlas listing names 30+ verticals across crypto exchanges, gambling/betting, e-learning, SaaS, hotels, travel, insurance, money services, skill gaming, forex trading and more, a broad list consistent with a horizontal high-risk PSP rather than a vertical specialist. iGaming is real but undifferentiated: there are no named casino references, no SoftSwiss/EveryMatrix/Slotegrator connectors, no published iGaming-specific case studies and no dedicated gambling sales motion visible.
+For a forex broker or crypto exchange the positioning is cleaner, since the Card Payout product and USDT/USDC settlement are structurally good fits for non-casino high-risk verticals.

 Methods